 The answer is in 1 Timothy 1:8: “The law is good if a man uses it properly.”

-So when it seems that Paul condemns law he is condemning the use of law as a method of salvation, but not the law itself.
+So when it seems to the casual reader that Paul condemns law, he is only condemning the use of law as a method of salvation, but not the law itself.

 There are 2 types of sabbaths in the Bible:

 1. The weekly 7th day Sabbath of the Ten Commandments (Exodus 20:8-11) written by God on stone tablets.

 2. Seven annual holy days (ceremonial sabbaths) in Leviticus 23:4-44 written by Moses on a scroll.
 The 7 ceremonial sabbaths are: 1st day of Feast of Unleavened Bread, last day of Feast of Unleavened Bread, Day of Pentecost (Shavuot) which coincides with the beginning of The Feast of Weeks, Day of Trumpets (Yom Teruah), Day of Atonement (Yom Kippur), 1st day of Feast of Tabernacles (Succoth) and the Last Great Day (Succoth).
 Colossians 2:14-16 refers to these ceremonial sabbaths (not the weekly 7th day Sabbath) because the context is about circumcision - a Jewish ceremonial ordinance.